lizichen/Scholars-Collaboration-Network/README.md

     + **[April 9, 2017]** Feed Data into Dumbo HPC.
 Create **Apache PIG** scripts to do the MapReduce task.
     + **[TODO]** Optimize the Hadoop architecture, think about using HBase, Zookeeper, and other Hadoop Ecosystem Frameworks.
     + **[TODO]** Productionalize this project on April 25, 2017 and give presentation.
+    + **[ISSUE]** Nicknames for the awardees should also be parsed.
+For example: James Kurose is not the mostly commonly used name for this author; instead, he uses Jim Kurose on the Scopus Website.
+However, James Kurose, is shown as a previously used name in a smaller font.